ESDLMapEditorESSIM/docker-toolsuite/README.md

 - Project profiles for ...: to upload profiles related to a project, so that all project members can use these profiles
 ![](Documentation/Images/settings-upload-profiles.png)

-Drag the file `.\Data\Profiles\standard_profiles.csv` and drop it in the area indicated in the dialog.
+Drag the file `.\Data\Profiles\standard_profiles.csv` and drop it in the area indicated in the dialog, or click the button to select a file.
 Depending on your local machine's regional settings (Use '.' or ',' as the decimal seperator) you might need to choose the other csv file in the same directory.
 ![](Documentation/Images/settings-upload-profiles-done.png)

 After the uploading is finished, click `Profiles plugin` in the menu on the left.
 On the right side a window appears where you can view and edit the settings of the profiles you've just uploaded.